 Another ghost is thought to be that of a prospector or miner wearing a crumpled-up cowboy hat, and according to those that have seen him, he is not very tall.
 He is thought to be just "hanging out" at the bar and seems to mean no harm.
 Nearly every employee of the bar is said to have seen the old miner, and he is regarded as harmless.

 There could potentially be another ghost, that of a former owner of the bar who, according to legend, was drinking at the bar when he collapsed and died right there at the bar.
 According to that same story, the bartender who was working that day finished the saloon owner's glass of beer, crushed the glass, and said "to you," right after the former owner died.
 It was said that his wife continued to work at the bar until her death about five years later.

 Other Things to Do for Entertainment While Visiting the Pioneer Saloon

 Besides brushing up on your Western history, you can also grill outside of the bar on grills there that are provided for patrons to use.
 These are provided, along with picnic tables for picnics.
 In the summer, there are sometimes live bands playing there, making it worth the trip from Las Vegas to visit this iconic piece of Nevada State history.

 And if you are still bored, there is always "Chicken Bingo" which is rumored to be played there sometimes.
-Boards are placed on the ground with numbers on them, and wherever the chickens...
-POOP.... that can cause you to holler "Bingo."
-Ok, so I'm not exactly sure if the "Chicken Bingo" tale is true or not... guess you will just have to find out for yourself.
+Boards are placed on the ground with numbers on them, and wherever the chickens poop, that can cause you to holler "Bingo."
+Ok, so I'm not exactly sure if the "Chicken Bingo" tale is true or not; I guess you will just have to find out for yourself.
 If you decide to take a trip back into the early 1900s while you are here visiting Las Vegas, try taking a drive to the famous Pioneer Saloon in Goodsprings, Nevada.

-If you do happen to see a ghost, just be casual about it and act as if it happens all the time.
+If you do happen to see a ghost, just be casual about it and act like it happens all the time.